 Once you see that the ends of the leaves have formed calluses, (the ends will appear dry, brown, or “sealed in”) then it’s time for the next step!

 How to Propagate Succulents using Cactus Mix

-Cactus mix is simply a mix of sand, pumice, small sticks, and soil that is mixed together to form an ideal growing environment for succulents and cacti.
+Cactus and Succulent Soil Mix is simply a mix of sand, pumice, small sticks, and soil that is mixed together to form an ideal growing environment for succulents and cacti.
 It provides the right amount of water retention and air circulation that allows the roots of succulents to thrive.

 Succulents soil aka cactus mix is recommended for planting succulents indoors and outdoors, and it’s perfect for propagating succulents, too.

 While whole succulents should be planted in soil, succulent leaves that are to be propagated shouldn’t be planted, but placed on top of the soil – not in the soil!
 Planting your leaves in soil won’t get you good results, in fact, your leaves may end up rotting away if you try to propagate them this way.

 Laying them on top of succulents soil or cactus mix gives the leaves time to grow roots that will eventually grow succulent babies in a few weeks.
 The leaves will gather nutrients and water from the air and soil around them, so don’t worry!